kiba/Writings/for_science/chp21_new_cylons.md

 "Cool!
 How did you do that?"
 Polendina finally said something out loud.
 "Can you teach me to do this?"

 "It is not something that I learned, but something I programmed."

+[I]Do you want to be friend?
+I want to be friend!"[/I]

+"Ah, I guess that's reasonable," the director said.
+"Human prosthetic arms and legs can trace its heritage from factory robotic arms.
+However, it is not a normal features to have those installed.
+People who usually wears prosthetic are huntsmen, who had lost part of their bodies to the Grimm."

+"I agreed that robotics and prosthetics shared much commonality," the machine said.
+"Though in Colonial civilization, people mostly regrow their limbs instead."

+[I]Friendship offer is accepted, though it is recommended to cement our friendship through leisure activities.[/I]

+"We can do that," the Sidonian neurologist said.
+"Though people never lose their arms...in forever."

+[I]I know!
+You could invite me to your house?
+I want to know how Cylons live![/I]

+"Fascinating!
+I would love to visit the Colonials.
+They have what?"

+"Around thirty five billion people," Delta answered for the director.

+"It's even more than what Earth has.
+It's a shame that we can' t visit there.
+Something's terrible is happening there.
+I am glad that...Penny would not have to grow up in such...strife."